mie-lab/change-detection/README.md

 # Travel behaviour change detection study

-# Structure
+## Code Structure
-- 00_preProSBB.py: load data and preprocessing
+The main entrance for SBB and Geolife datasets:
+- main_SBB: the whole pipeline for the SBB dataset.
+- main_Geolife: the whole pipeline for the Geolife dataset.

+Files containing the different steps of the pipeline:
-- 02_activitySet.py: generate activity set and important trip set
+- getActivitySet.py: generate activity set and important trip set
-- 03_similarity.py: similarity measurement
+- similarityMeasures.py: similarity measurement
-- 04_cluster.py: clustering
+- clustering.py: clustering
-- 05_analysis.py: clustering result analysis and plot
+- clusterVisualization.py: clustering result analysis and plot
-- 06_change.py: change detection algorithms and result plot
+- changeDetection.py: change detection algorithms and result plot
-- And jupyter notebook helper script:
+- jupyter notebook scripts:
-    - basic_stat.ipynb: get preprocessed data size, get intermodal trip number, and top1 location change detection (proxy for home change)
+    - stat.ipynb: get preprocessed data size, prove of stability for important trip set, and top1 location change detection (proxy for home change)
-    - intermodal_trip.ipynb: extract intermodal trips and visualize
-    - select_quality_stability.ipynb: select users based on tracking coverage, and prove of stability for (activity set and) important trip set.
+    - tracking_quality.ipynb: select users based on tracking coverage.
+- And helper script in .utils/ folder:
+    - config.py: define data paths for intermediate results.
+    - data_figure.py: helper function to generate data for Figure 2.
+    - generateLocation.py: location generation from stay points.
+    - preProSBB.py: data loading and preprocessing for the SBB dataset.
-    - figure\data_figure.py: preprocessing for generating the tripleg data figure.
+    - preProGeolife.py: data loading and preprocessing for the Geolife dataset.

-# User selection
+## User selection for SBB
 Users are pre-filtered based on overall and sliding window tracking quality
 - user tracked > 300 days.
 - for each time window of 10 weeks, user tracking quality > 0.6.